 "I have always taken the stance that training to failure causes useless fatigue," says Mark Peterson, an exercise physiologist from the University of Michigan's department of physical medicine.
 "Whereas fatigue is a normal side effect of certain types of metabolic training, I do not believe it has a time or place in training for strength and power."

-Since many explosive movements require technical skill, he says, it is not advisable for Olympic lifts be completed in a fatigued state.
-CrossFit, and other popular workout schemes like bootcamps, rely on training to excessive exhaustion and failure, and thereby create an artificial perception of effectiveness.
-"These people might be doing a crazy workout and feel great because their endorphins are flowing, but then they wake up with their shoulder pounding with pain,” Cressey says.
+Since many explosive movements require technical skill, Cressey says it's not advisable for Olympic lifts be completed in a fatigued state.
+Workouts that rely on training to excessive exhaustion and failure create an artificial perception of effectiveness.
+"These people might be doing a [super-hard] workout and feel great because their endorphins are flowing, but then they wake up with their shoulder pounding with pain," he says.

 His biggest concern is the technique that goes along with the workout.
 "When you see a 20-minute circuit of really ugly cleans and ring dips, those are exercises that don't jive well," he says.

-This much is certain: When done correctly, CrossFit is not inherently bad or ineffective.
-Like other training methodologies before it, CrossFit is a form of high intensity exercise, an efficient model of exercise that has helped many people lose weight while improving strength and endurance.
+It bears mentioning: When done correctly, CrossFit is not inherently bad or ineffective.
+Like other training methodologies, CrossFit is a form of high-intensity exercise, an efficient model of exercise that has helped many people lose weight while improving strength and endurance.

-But due to its extensive popularity, many CrossFit gyms have diluted the system.
-Just as some first-time CrossFit athletes rush into overdoing exercises in a fatigued state and, thus, falter in form, CrossFit coaches and affiliates are rushing into setting up CrossFit gyms and are, thus, faltering in form.
+But due to its popularity, too many CrossFit gyms have diluted the system.
+Just as some first-time CrossFit athletes overexert themselves to finish an overly ambitious workout, CrossFit coaches are rushing into setting up CrossFit affiliates and, thus, failing their athletes.

 Zach Even-Esh, a CrossFit trainer at New Jersey's Underground Strength Coach, says the trainers at level-1 are just scratching the tip of the iceberg.
 "They tell you at level-1 that this is an introduction to understanding the basis of what CrossFit is about and that you need to take it to the next level," he says.
 But the reality is, someone with two days of education could be leading your next CrossFit class.

-That's not to say there aren't well-experienced trainers coaching CrossFit across the country, but with a certification and affiliation so simple to attain, the program’s becoming diluted with inexperienced trainers who are hurting people.
-Cressey suggests those who want to be trainers should wait one year before getting a certification.
-"If you have it without any experience, it makes you a liability, not a professional,” he says.
+That's not to say there aren't well-experienced trainers coaching CrossFit across the country, but with a certification so simple to attain, the program produces a fair number of inexperienced trainers who end up hurting people.
+Cressey suggests those who want to be trainers wait one year before getting a certification.
+"If you have it without any experience, it makes you a liability, not a professional."

 The presiding hope among the CrossFit community is that this exercise movement can help reverse the growing obesity trend by creating a more active society.
-“I remember in the early days, Greg [Glassman] saying that CrossFit athletes aren’t found, they’re made,” says CrossFit Santa Cruz's Molloy.
 And while CrossFit motivates its followers to exercise, the growing fear is that the current model and lack of monitoring is more likely to build broken bodies than create a healthier nation.